友情提示,本网站为枪友会员专用,内容涉及枪械,射击,渔猎,户外活动等专业内容,不适者勿入!非喜者勿入! 未满18岁勿入!

 When you return from downrange, step to the

-rear of the shooting area!
 The RO is trying to keep people away

 from firearms while people are downrange.
 Also, this often gives the RO a